 As of March 2017, the Bureau of Criminal Investigation has completed testing on 6,501 kits submitted by law enforcement agencies across Cuyahoga County, resulting in the identification of 410 serial offenders.
 Over 566 defendants have been indicted in Cuyahoga County as a result of the testing initiative.

-In September 2015, the U.S. Department of Justice's Bureau of Justice Assistance announced the Cuyahoga County Prosecutor's Office was awarded $1,993,741 in funding to address its backlog through testing kits, investigating and prosecuting cases and re-engaging survivors.
+In 2015, the U.S. Department of Justice's Bureau of Justice Assistance awarded the Cuyahoga County Prosecutor's Office $1,993,741 to address its backlog through testing kits, investigating and prosecuting cases and re-engaging survivors.

 In addition to the backlogged rape kits, the Department also discovered 67 cartons with evidence that had been sent for testing in the mid-2000s.
 Officials are working to determine whether the Ohio Bureau of Criminal Investigation (BCI) fully tested all of that evidence before returning it to Cleveland.

 March 31, 2017

 March 29, 2017